MichaelSoftware/hotel-booking-integration/README.md

 # Hotel Booking Integration

-This is my Technical Assessment Submission for HRSGroup, using Java 11, I have created REST service for hotel bookings.
+Java 11, Technical Assessment Submission: I have created REST service for hotel bookings.
 Meeting the requirements, It serves as a reference integration for a new API partner expected to handle **3 million booking requests per hour**.
 All endpoints communicate over HTTP with JSON payloads.

-As requested, only essential files have been ported to GitHub.
+Only essential files have been ported to GitHub.
 This has been tested via InteliJ to Download (as zip) and run.

 Instructions and features listed below:
 ## Features

 - **Create Booking**: `POST /bookings`